Seneca has four types of foster parents/caregivers

 It is not necessary to be married in order to be a Foster/Resource parent.
 Seneca welcomes individuals who are single and/or divorced, in addition to married couples and domestic partners.

-Seneca works with foster children from infancy to 21 years old and also provides adoption services to those wishing to grow their families.
-Our broad range of services vary across the state and include foster care for children who have been removed from their home through no fault of their own to children and teens who have experienced high levels trauma and abuse.
+Seneca works with children in foster care from infancy to 21 years old with a variety of needs and permanency outcomes.
+Our broad range of services vary across the state and include temporary foster care for children whose families are working towards reunification and adoption services to those children who are unable to return home.
+Additionally, we provide specialized services to youth who have experienced high levels of trauma and need more intensive supports.

-Seneca always seeks permanency for its foster children, either through reunification, adoption or legal guardianship.
-Some children in the foster care system are in need of adoptive families if biological family is unable to care for them.
-Seneca can facilitate adoptions in these circumstances, and assesses all resource families to the level of adoption from the beginning so that if the need arises, a family can quickly move towards adoption.
+Seneca can facilitate adoptions in these circumstance and assesses all resource families to the level of adoption from the beginning so that if the need arises, a family is prepared to move towards adoption.

 Becoming a foster parent is free.
 However, you may be required to pay for fingerprinting and CPR certifications.
 The costs associated with adoption through foster care are typically under $400 and both California and the Federal government offer significant adoption tax credits, which may apply so consult your tax professional if you are interested in learning more.
 Having a foster child enter your home also generally qualifies a caregiver to take state paid family leave from their employment.
 Some employers also provide additional paid leave or financial support for foster-adoptive families so check with your employer to learn more.